danigb/rock-corpus/README.md

 ## LICENSES

-The Corpus data was created and mantained by Trevor de Clercq (trevor.declercq@gmail.com) and David Temperley (dtemperley@esm.rochester.edu) and has a CC-4.0-by License
+The Corpus data was created and mantained by Trevor de Clercq (trevor.declercq@gmail.com) and David Temperley (dtemperley@esm.rochester.edu) and has a CC-4.0-by License.
+All documents inside `source` folder are copied without modification from there.

-All the code of this repository was created and mantained by danigb and has a MIT License
+The rest of the code has MIT License.